nickyiliwang0000/h/stuff-you-need-to-know/bulletin-boards/bootcamp-2-bulletin-board.md

-# This is your cohort's bulletin board!
+# This is Spring 2's bulletin board!

 ## Here is where we will post the weekly schedule, review topics for texts, and anything else we need you to know